ARaffalli-STM/STM23MP157x_AWS_Greengrass_v2_workshop/README.md

 > Board $> dhclient wlan0
 > ```

-Note: once you see "R8188EU: assoc success" and "wlan0: link becomes ready", it means that the wifi interface bring-up is successful
+Note: once you see "R8188EU: assoc success" and "wlan0: link becomes ready", it means that the wifi interface bring-up is successful.

 Your board should be now connected to the network and internet, you can verify with the following command

 > ```bash